mavisluan/my-reads/README.md

 # MyReads Project

-MyReads Project is a bookshelf app, built with ReactJS.
+- MyReads Project is a bookshelf app, built with ReactJS.
-It allows you to select and categorize books you have read, are currently reading, or want to read.
-It is built with [Create React App](https://github.com/facebookincubator/create-react-app).
+- It allows you to select and categorize books you have read, are currently reading, or want to read.

 # App Functionality